betsee/betse/README.md

 ## Development

-For development purposes, `betse` is *editably installable* (i.e., as a symbolic link rather than physical copy).
+For development purposes, BETSE is *editably installable* (i.e., as a symbolic link rather than physical copy).
 As the name implies, editable installations are modifiable at runtime and hence suitable for development.
-Thanks to the magic of symbolic links, changes to the copy of `betse` from which an editable installation was installed will be silently prograpagated back to such installation.
+Thanks to the magic of symbolic links, changes to the copy of BETSE from which an editable installation was installed will be silently prograpagated back to such installation.

 ### System-wide

-`betse` is installable into a system-wide directory as follows:
+BETSE is installable into a system-wide directory as follows:

 * **(Optional).** Set the current umask to "002" as above.
     $ umask 002
-* Editably install `betse`.
+* Editably install BETSE.
     $ cd "${BETSE_DIR}"
     $ sudo python3 setup.py symlink

-The `symlink` command is a `betse`-specific `setuptools` command inspired by the IPython `setuptools` command of the same name, generalizing the behaviour of the default `develop` command to system-wide editable installations.
+The `symlink` command is a BETSE-specific `setuptools` command inspired by the IPython `setuptools` command of the same name, generalizing the behaviour of the default `develop` command to system-wide editable installations.